| CloserLook > Romans > Romans 5:1-21 |

 see, "--- tribulation

-worketh patience; So, I suppose tribulations are necessary, but what's this part
+worketh patience; So, I suppose tribulations are necessary, but what's this part about

-about glorying "in
+glorying "in tribulations?"

-No doubt some godly Christians do a pretty good job of enduring tribulations, but does anyone actually "glory in tribulations".
+No doubt some godly Christians do a pretty good job of enduring

 ~ ~ ~ ~ ~ ~

-I remember a wedding, my wife and I attended some years ago.
+I remember a wedding my wife and I attended some years ago.

-In his address, the father of the groom, wished the newly weds a happy and
+In his address, the father of the groom wished the newlyweds a happy and

 prosperous marriage.